markshenouda/tic-tac-toe-game/README.md

 Welcome to the Tic Tac Toe Game project!
 This project is built using React Native and Expo, providing a simple and fun Tic Tac Toe game experience.
 The project is designed to work on both mobile 📱 and TV 📺 platforms, including iOS, Android, Web, Apple TV (tvOS), and Android TV.
 Additionally, the project supports Light and Dark themes.

+🔗 Here is a live web demo: https://tic-tac-toe-game-expo.vercel.app/

 ## Table of Contents
 - [How to use](#how-to-use)
 - [Screen Recordings](#screen-recordings)